tiago-assis/Deep-Biomechanical-Interpolator/README.md

 ReMIND images and segmentations were downloaded in the DICOM and NRRD formats, respectively.
 UPENN-GBM images and segmentations were both downloaded in the NIFTI format.

-This repository utilizes the ReMIND and UPENN-GBM data as is, thus it is expected that the inner directory structures remains unaltered after downloading.
+This repository utilizes the ReMIND and UPENN-GBM data as is; thus, it is expected that the inner directory structures remain unaltered after downloading.

-#### Below you will find each dataset directory structure as is when downloaded into a `data/` directory.
-In <span style="color: green;">green font</span> you can find the subdirectories whose absolute paths will later be required as input for the first proper step of the work pipeline:
+**Below you will find each dataset directory structure as is when downloaded into a `data/` directory and the subdirectories whose absolute paths will later be required as input for the first proper step of the work pipeline:**

 ### 1.1.
 ReMIND directory structures
 Images and segmentations in DICOM format: